SAI Grants Frequently Asked Questions

 A: No, there is no program fee or cost charged by SAI to apply for a SAI grant.

-I’m an undergraduate who wants to do language study – what kind of grant should I apply for?
+I’m a graduate student who wants to do language study – what kind of grant should I apply for?

 Can I use SAI funds to travel to a non-South Asian country?